-Chairman's Statement
+Chairman's statement

 I am pleased to report that Arbuthnot Banking Group ("ABG" or "the Group") has achieved a profit before tax for 2018 of £6.8m (2017: £2.5m).
 It reflects our continued deployment of capital and investment in our principal banking subsidiary, Arbuthnot Latham and Co., Limited ("AL" or the "Bank").
 To that end, to allow us to focus solely on managing this investment, Andrew Salmon and I resigned from the Board of Secure Trust Bank PLC in August 2018.
 While this was the right decision for the Group, it did result in us falling foul of the accounting rules once again.
 The fact that we no longer had significant influence in our associated company, meant we were required to classify our shareholding as a financial investment and recognise the resultant mark to market loss.
 This we have shown as discontinued operations.
-I always felt it was inappropriate that we were required to recognise this unrealised gain in 2016 and now feel justified as we write off a previous profit that we never should have been required to take.
+I always felt it was inappropriate that we never should have been required to take.